smallblue2/OptiFS/proposal/CA326_Project_Proposal_Form.md

 ### Strength-Based Task Assignment
 While we are both interested in our own topics, we will try to assign work where we think suits best, delving into both sides of development.

 Typically speaking, Niall leans more towards lower level programming as he has more experience with operating systems concepts, systems programming languages, file systems, shell scripting and more.
-Loosely speaking, he would be more comfortable covering the:
+Loosely speaking, he will be more comfortable covering the:
 - Libfuse virtual file system
 - Postgres database management

 Zoe has a passion for frontend development, with a keen eye for design.
 She is proficient in all aspects of web development, from development frameworks to UI components.
-She would be most comfortable covering the:
+She will be most comfortable covering the:
 - SvelteKit frontend interface
 - Django backend